carlodicelico/bootstrap-express/README.md

 ### *Inspired by [Rob Righter's Node Boilerplate Version 2](https://github.com/robrighter/node-boilerplate)*

-Node Bootstrap is a way to get started quickly with your Express app.
+Bootstrap Express is a way to get started quickly with your Express app.
 Comes pre-configured with:
 * Express
 * Socket.io
 * Jade